Cjyyaotse/acs-contract-classifier/README.md

-# acs-contract-classifier
+# ACS-contract-classifier
-📑 Contract Classifier API
+## 📑 Contract Classifier API

 🚀 A FastAPI-based service that classifies contract documents into their respective categories using multiple strategies: